Kennels von Lotta

 A glimpse into being a German Shepherd breeder.
 So you wanna be a German Shepherd breeder?
 A true German Shepherd breeder, one that is passionate about the German Shepherd breed, has goals for their breeding program, and will even sometimes put their dogs first before some family members?
 Consider this: a true German Shepherd breeder has to... more

 What is Schutzhund and where to start.
 Schutzhund means “Protection Dog” in German.
 It is a training and testing program of the dog’s temperament and physical qualities as they conform to the breed standard.
 Schutzhund was developed in the early 1900s in Germany as a training regimen for military dogs.
-Over time it has evolved into a competitive sport popular all ... more
+Over time it has evolved into a competitive sport popular ... more

 German Shepherd definitions and terms: SV and others.
 Below are some abbreviations, definitions and terminology commonly used in the German Shepherd Dog World.
 We hope this table will help you read German pedigrees and will aid you in understanding German Shepherd Dog “slang.”
 If this article doesn’t have what you are looking for, feel free to ask us... more